-Putrescible and inert waste is deposited within the existing landfill facility located at MRP.
 Recycling bins are located at the camp and workshops, and the recyclable materials are taken to Kalgoorlie for processing.
-All other non-recyclable waste is disposed of at the site landfill, with the exception of controlled waste (e.g. sewage from site septics), which is removed by a licensed transporter and disposed of at the appropriate licenced facilities, in accordance with the Environmental Protection (Controlled Waste) Regulations 2004.
-All controlled waste types and volume are tracked using the DWER's Controlled Waste Tracking Form.
+Controlled waste such as sewage from site septics is removed by a licensed transporter and disposed of at the appropriate licenced facilities, in accordance with the Environmental Protection (Controlled Waste) Regulations 2004.
+All controlled waste types and volume are tracked by the licenced transporter completing the DWER's Controlled Waste Tracking Form.